 - Covert Narcissism: Hidden Character Revealed

 - Why do toxic people name call, bully, and try to shame?

 Actual abuse victims seeking to heal from toxic shame are encouraged to seriously think about reasons why they themselves feel ashamed or believe they are at fault for causing their Abuser to abuse.
 Be mindful of who is allowed in your inner circle, noting that the 5 people you spend the most time with are those you are most likely to emulate in lifestyle and thinking pattern.

-When such a circle includes housemates, life partners, and family members as much or more than casual friendships made as social and professional acquaintances, the long-term effects on everyone’s conscience can be truly pervasive when and if one or more of the people suffers from an actual personality disorder.
+When such a circle includes housemates, life partners, and family members as much or more than casual friendships made as social and professional acquaintances, the long-term effects on everyone’s conscience can be truly pervasive when and if one or more of the people suffer from an actual personality disorder.